 The surgeons at Cahill Orthopedics are fellowship trained in sports medicine.
 They treat sports injuries involving the knees, shoulders, hips, elbows, and ankles in patients of all ages.
 Dr. Cahill is also fellowship trained in pediatric orthopedic care to provide the specialized care that young patients need following a sports injury.

-Whenever possible, Dr. Cahill aims to treat sports injuries using nonsurgical methods.
-He only recommends surgery for sports injuries when more conservative treatments have failed.
-His goal is to help athletes return to activity whenever possible, but to help them do so safely and with reduced risk of re-injury.
+Whenever possible, we aim to treat sports injuries using nonsurgical methods.
+We only recommend surgery for sports injuries when more conservative treatments have failed.
+Our goal is to help athletes return to activity whenever possible, but to help them do so safely and with reduced risk of re-injury.

-Learn more about Dr. Cahill’s Sports Medicine specialties below.
+Learn more about our Sports Medicine specialties below.

 ACL tears are a common sports injury in the knees.
 ACL reconstruction surgery is often needed for a patient to regain full knee function.
 Older methods of ACL reconstruction made for a very difficult and painful recovery.
 Dr. Cahill utilizes the latest, most advanced approaches for ACL reconstruction, using minimally invasive methods and multi-modal pain management techniques that make recovery much easier on patients.
 After full healing and rehabilitation, most athletes are able to return to activity.

 Arthroscopy is a minimally invasive surgical approach that allows Dr. Cahill to perform knee surgery through much smaller incisions than are required for an open procedure.
 Not all knee procedures can be completed with arthroscopy, but ACL repairs and reconstructions are often done arthroscopically.